-Following in-depth discussions in the regions, the Namibian side has made suggestions, such as on infrastructure, energy, water supply and professional training, to which the German Government has responded.
+Following in-depth discussions in the regions, the Namibian side has made proposals, such as on infrastructure, energy, water supply and professional training, to which the German Government has responded.

 What about the human remains in Germany?

 A number of human remains from Namibia are stored in German museums and research institutes.
 They were often stolen during the colonial period, brought to Germany without respect for human dignity and cultural and religious practices, and used for supposed scientific purposes.
-In 2011 and 2014, the German Government helped the Namibian Government to locate, identify and repatriate human remains.
-It sees this as an important part of addressing the past and is in contact with the Namibian Government about further repatriations so that proper funerals can be held.
+In 2011, 2014 and 2018, the German Government helped the Namibian Government to locate, identify and repatriate human remains.
+It considers this to be an important part of efforts to address the past.

 By returning art and cultural objects from a colonial context, Germany is making an important contribution to addressing the colonial past.
 The Bible and whip belonging to the Namibian national hero Hendrik Witbooi, which had been seized by German troops during the colonial period and which had been kept at Stuttgart’s Linden Museum since 1902, was returned in February 2019.